rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 remote machine is emulated).

 There is also a set of tools for orchestrating running the tests within the emulator.
-Platforms such as `arm-android` and `arm-unknown-linux-gnueabihf` are set up to automatically run the tests under emulation on Travis.
+Platforms such as `arm-android` and `arm-unknown-linux-gnueabihf` are set up to automatically run the tests under emulation on GitHub Actions.
 The following will take a look at how a target's tests are run under emulation.

 The Docker image for [armhf-gnu] includes [QEMU] to emulate the ARM CPU